NanoComp/photonics-opt-testbed/Metagrating3D/README.md

 ![schematic](/Metagrating3D/metagrating3d.png)

 The 3D metagratings consist of freeform silicon patterns and deflect normally-incident light (plane wave) to the +1 diffraction order.
-FOM of this problem is the deflection efficiency in the desired drection for both TE and TM polarization light.
+FOM of this problem is the deflection efficiency in the desired drection for both TE and TM polarization light: FOM = (1/eff_TE + 1/eff_TM)^(-1).
 The structure is periodic in x, y directions, and uniform in z direction.
 The relevant parameters are defined below:

 - **Refractive index**: The refractive index of silicon is 3.45, and refractive index of silica is 1.45.